eschaefer/graphql-introspection-whitelist/README.md

 - `isEnabled` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** , You can change this to false based on your own environment variables (optional, default `true`)

 Returns **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)**

+## Thanks

+https://github.com/helfer/graphql-disable-introspection @helfer for a basis on which to work from.